NIEM/NIEM.github.io/json/sample-schema/index.md

 document) to URLs—a term is a short word that expands to a URL.

-Need something simplier?
-[This other sample](../../movement/json-schema-output) describes what Movement does now, a conventional JSON Schema output.
+Need something simpler?
+[This other sample]({{ "/reference/tools/movement/json-schema-output/" | relative_url }}) describes what Movement does now, a conventional JSON Schema output.